shravanireddy7/bmry/README.md

 1. Import the project as a java project in Eclipse.
 2. Run or Debug class SignupTestsT1.java or SignupTestsT2.java as a Junit test.

+### About Tests
+Used Junit annotations to make code more readable and simple

+Provided description of each variable, method, class in each test file clearly

+Useed BaseClass to run common methods i.e. loading the page where the test needs to start and quitting the page after tests are run.